Rakshit-Sharma-001/Case_Study_1-Danny_Diner/README.md

 SQL Code file contains solutions for all questions.
 Output images shall be uploaded in upcoming time for better understanding.

 All of the SQL work has been written in MySQL Workbench.
+Check out the above given site to find the relationship tables that are crested in bonus Tables 1 and 2.

 Also, I have done some changes to the Dataset.
 As you can see in code file, i have created 1 more entity in members table {member C having join date '2021-01-11'}.